s-c-soma/Deeplearning-CMPE-258/Assignment_3/README.md

 # Assignment:

-This folder contains all the 7 assignments of part a, b, and c
+This folder contains all the 7 assignments of part a, b, and c including the extra credit 3D plot

 ## Part-a:
 1. Assignment_3_Part_A_Numpy